François Delage: De Beers

-Under his leadership, De Beers Jewellers fostered diversity and inclusion, internally and externally in all its marketing activities, and was one of the first luxury brands to celebrate women, their talents and empowerment with the precursor programme "Moments in Light".
+Under his leadership, De Beers Jewellers prioritised diversity and inclusion, both internally and externally, in all its marketing activities.
+The brand was also among the first luxury brands to celebrate women, their talents, and empowerment with the precursor programme "Moments in Light".

 Delage had joined De Beers Jewellers from Forevermark, the diamond brand from De Beers Group, where he also held the position of CEO, and as such launched and developed the brand from late 2007.

 Personal life

 Delage has lived and worked in London since September 2007.